Stable matching problem: Algorithmic solution

 This algorithm is guaranteed to produce a stable marriage for all participants in time $O(n^2)$ where $n$ is the number of men or women.

 Among all possible different stable matchings, it always yields the one that is best for all men among all stable matchings, and worst for all women.

 It is a truthful mechanism from the point of view of men (the proposing side), i.e., no man can get a better matching for himself by misrepresenting his preferences.
 Moreover, the GS algorithm is even group-strategy proof for men, i.e., no coalition of men can coordinate a misrepresentation of their preferences such that all men in the coalition are strictly better-off.
 However, it is possible for some coalition to misrepresent their preferences such that some men are better-off and the other men retain the same partner.

 The GS algorithm is non-truthful for the women (the reviewing side): each woman may be able to misrepresent her preferences and get a better match.

+The Gale–Shapley algorithm also exposes parallelism for accelerating large-scale SMP instances, since unengaged men can make proposals independently in each round.
+Parallel implementations can assign men to different threads, resolve simultaneous proposals with synchronization primitives, and use optimizations such as queue avoidance, locality-aware data layouts, and hybrid CPU–GPU execution to reduce overhead.